gotestyourself/gotestsum/README.md

 ### Post Run Command

-The `--post-run-command` flag may be used to execute another command after the test run has completed.
+The `--post-run-command` flag may be used to execute a command after the test run has completed.
 The binary will be run with the following environment variables set: